lekhrajdinkar/ReactJS16/proj-1/NOTES/002_state_and_props.md

 ***
 ## Program
--   passing date from child component to Parent Component.
+-   passing data from child component to Parent Component.
 -   child are statless
 -   parent passes the data down as props.
 -   parent receives data from child as event data which triggered at child comp.